spere200/leading-eigen-detector/README.md

 </div>
 <br>

-Where _B_ is the modularity matrix, _m_ is the sum of the weight of all edges in the graph, _$\delta$_ is the Kronecker delta equation, and _s_ is a vector with "instructions" on how to divide the graph.
+Where _B_ is the modularity matrix, _m_ is the sum of the weight of all edges in the graph, &delta; is the Kronecker delta equation, and _s_ is a vector with "instructions" on how to divide the graph.
 So in essence, since nothing can be changed aside from _s_, this algorithm seeks to maximize &Delta;Q by finding the best vector _s_, which in this case happens to be the leading eigenvector.

 ### Algorithm Steps